Jefferson-Lopes/FPGA/Installation/README.md

     $ sudo apt upgrade

-Run the commands below to add the 32-bit architecture and some more libraries:
+Quartus Prime uses some old libraries, still in the 32-bit standard.
+To make the system compatible with those libraries, run the commands below to add the 32-bit architecture and some more libraries:

     $ sudo dpkg --add-architecture i386
     $ sudo apt update